Z80-Retro/Z80-Retro-Manual/Z80-RETRO-ORG-AND-GIT.md

    you might add further commits to your branch and push them up to your fork.
    GitHub will automatically reflect this changes in the pull request so the upstream maintainer can see what you've done.
-8. At some point, the maintainer will merge your pull request into the the main branch of the upstream repository.
+8. At some point, the maintainer will merge your pull request into the main branch of the upstream repository.
 9. You will need to then rebase your fork main branch to match upstream in readiness for future pull requests and to ensure your fork is aligned with